thexmanxyz/network-share-reconnecter/README.md

 7. Modify the Scheduler Task
    * at least change the path to the script which you have chosen before (or do it previously in the **Network_Share_Reconnecter.xml**)
    * (Optional) change the user for the defined triggers, by default all computer users will be affected by the script
-8. (Optional) change the Scheduler Task depending on your favor and preferences
+   * (Optional) extend / modify the Scheduler Task depending on your favor and preferences

 ## Configuration and Parameters
 Here a short description of the available parameters which can be configured: